laffan/psd-to-phaser/docs/src/posts/placing.md

 # Placing Layers

 The `place()` method is how you render loaded PSD layers to your Phaser scene.
 You can place entire groups, individual sprites, or specific nested elements using a simple path syntax.
+The placement system supports depth control, targeting specific items, and applying transformations to groups.

 ## Basic Placement